 The OCCC’s Education Mission

 Today's consumers face an astonishing array of credit products; a basic education in credit products and principles prepares consumers to better understand their choices and obligations.
-The OCCC understands the need to educate young people about their consumer rights and responsibilities.
-As part of the agency's education initiative, we facilitate informational seminars throughout the state.
-If you need a speaker on credit education for your organization, please see the “Need a Speaker?” section below.
+The OCCC understands the need to educate consumers about their rights and responsibilities.

 Need a Speaker?

 If you would like to learn more about financial education programs or schedule a speaker on credit education for your organization, contact the Education Coordinator at 512-936-7639 or at firstname.lastname@example.org.
 We can make a presentation in-person or online for a group of 15 people or more (English or Spanish).
 Most decisions regarding events are made within two to four days.

 Click on the links below to register and view webinar recordings.
 These webinars are for informational purposes only and do not constitute legal advice.

 Credit 101: Learn why you need credit, what factors affect your credit score, and how to get a free copy of your credit report.
 Also, get some ideas for re-establishing credit and for building wealth. (approx. 20 min)

 Making a Streetwise Vehicle Purchase: Join the Texas Office of the Consumer Credit Commissioner as we discuss the cost of vehicle ownership, purchasing/financing options, Texas state and federal laws regarding vehicle ownership, and tips to avoid vehicle-related scams. (approx. 15 min)